jaipandya/SublimeTutor/tutorial/chapter_2_5.md

 a standard on Mac.
 But here, we are talking about 'soft' undo and redo actions.

 Sublime has ability to track your cursor position in the history.
-So, when you move your cursor from one position to another, or select something, sublime can easily undo these 'soft' actions as well.
+So, when you move your cursor from one position to another, or select something, Sublime can easily undo these 'soft' actions as well.

 Shortcuts for soft undo and redo are: